You finally decided that you wanted to be a food truck owner.

 In summary, if you want a high-end food truck, and you want it customized to fit all of your wants and needs, then you are likely going to pay at least $70,000.
 It can be much more than that depending on all of the bells and whistles.

 If you don’t have the out-of-pocket money to buy a high-end food truck, then financing options are available.
 If that doesn’t seem like your cup of tea, then you might want to save up before making this extremely important purchase.
-You can save in other areas, and you should, but you should not go cheap when it comes to the foundation of your business.
+You can save in other areas, but you should not go cheap when it comes to the foundation of your business.
 Your food truck is a “walking” advertisement for your business.
 It has (or will have, that is) your logo on it, right?

 In every way imaginable, a high-end food truck is the way to go.